Kornelch/ChroTeMoVi/UserManual.md

 •	`dist_bead()` This function is used to check whether the newly created domain does not collide with another domain within the same chromosome.
 The same function is also used to check whether there is not a collision with another domain within another chromosome.
 The only difference is in ε parameter – here ε2 (which is greater than ε1) is used;

 •	`dist_precurs()` The last step in each iteration is to verify that the newly generated domain is located at a suitable distance from the precursory domain.

-If this condition is true, the program return to the function `new_domain()`;
+If this condition is true, the program returns to the function `new_domain()`;